 Yes, an online presence will offer a much larger talent pool to pull from.
 You will no longer be restricted to local areas and limited to a small network of contacts.
 The breadth of your impact will only be limited by the initiative you take and the energy you have to expel.

-A website is an incredible tool, but just like any tool, it can be wielded clumsily, underutilized and poorly executed.
+A recruitment website is an incredible tool, but just like any tool, it can be wielded clumsily, underutilized and poorly executed.
 If a recruiter does not monitor their web presence, adjust their SEO and manage peer to peer contact efficiently, a site will not perform to its full potential.
 An influx of potential talent means a professional recruiter must constantly be learning, matching the hard and soft skills of a candidate with each unique client and position.

-A Pennie Spent is a Pennie Invested
+A Penny Spent is a Penny Invested

-A website will provide an organizational advantage, and in so doing will save time.
+A recruitment website will provide an organizational advantage, and in so doing will save time.
 Being exposed to a more diverse talent pool will provide a recruiter with more learning opportunities.
 It will generate more data to establish trends and patterns so they might make well-informed decisions, increasing placement rate and client retention.

 All of this will save recruiter resources and money but in the long run.
 A website is an investment, and like most investments, returns are not immediate.
 You have to give a website time to work for you, providing it useful and engaging content to bring potentials to your site and keep them there.
 Gains must be earned and nothing truly profitable is instant.